eriknyquist/versionedobj/README.rst

 Testing object instance equality
 --------------------------------

-You can test whether two ``VersionedObject`` instances are equal in both structure and, values, the same way in which you would check equality of any other two objects:
+You can test whether two ``VersionedObject`` instances are equal in both structure and values, the same way in which you would check equality of any other two objects:

 .. code:: python